The Alumni Office seeks to build an ongoing relationship with our former students and the wider community.

-Our base function is the keep all Alumni and Contacts up to date with St Mary’s and aware of the benefits that are available through your continued relationship with us.
-Our main publications are currently the monthly E-Newsletter and the Bi-Annual Alumni magazine, the “Simmarian”.
+Our base function is to keep all Alumni and Contacts up to date with St Mary’s and make aware of the benefits that are available through your continued relationship with us.
+Our main publications are currently the monthly e-News and the alumni magazine.

 As part of the Development Office’s core activities, we will on occasion solicit support for the University for student hardship and support, scholarships and bursaries, research projects, employability and capital projects.

 Such requests for support will primarily be undertaken through mail, email and advertising within our regular communications, as well as in direct face to face meetings where appropriate.
 We do not undertake telephone fundraising or utilise third party agencies other than to process mailings.

 Occasionally we will make you aware of further study opportunities, including course discounts.
 We will primarily use the E-News and “Simmarian” to communicate this to you, but occasionally we will construct a targeted e-communication.

 To amend your preferences, simply click “Unsubscribe” when you receive an email or amend your preferences via the online Update Forms.

 Please note, that if you unsubscribe from any email, it will unsubscribe you from all Alumni E-Communications.
 To be specific in your preferences, please use the Update Forms.

 The data we hold on you belongs to you.
 You have the following rights:

 To view a report of all the data we currently hold on you, please make a request directly to email@example.com

 To amend your contact and biographical details, please use the online Update Form.